shashankg7/Deep-Learning-for-NLP-Resources/README.md

 5. http://www.deeplearningbook.org/ : This web page has a book draft written by Yoshua Bengio and Ian 			Goodfellow.
 Later person is author of Theano library.
 This is holy bible on Deep Learning.

 6. http://cs231n.stanford.edu/ : Deep Learning for Vision by Stanford.
-Useful resources for Deep Learning for Vision.
+Good lectures by Andrej Karpathy on introduction to DL (some initial lectures)

 7. http://videolectures.net/yoshua_bengio/ : Video Lectures By Yoshua Bengio on Theoritical Aspects of Deep 	Learning.
 They are counterparts of resource [4].